dokku/dokku/docs/getting-started/troubleshooting.md

 The `remote rejected` error does not give enough information.
 Anything could have failed.
 Enable trace mode and begin debugging.
 If this does not help you, create a [gist](https://gist.github.com) containing the full log, and create an issue.

+One the reasons why you may get this error is because the command that is run in the container exited (without errors).
+For example, (in Procfile) when you define a new worker container to run Delayed Job and use the bin/delayed_job start command.
+This command deamonizes the process and exists.
+The container thinks it's done so it closes itself.
+The error you get is the one above.
+To fix the above problem for Delayed Job, you must define the worker to user rake jobs:work, which doesn't deamonize the process.

 ***

 __Symptom:__ I get the aforementioned error in the build phase (after turning on Dokku tracing).